Conventional wisdom holds that passive trading is the rational investing strategy. Active traders are often portrayed as ...

 Brian's zest for programming video games and learning software engineering early led him to start a crowdfunding website that was acquired while he was in college.
 This passion for engineering also led him to work for a smart locker startup, Parcel Pending.
 In his first 2 weeks on the job, Brian successfully built critical product features that the company estimated would cost $3M and many months to develop.

 Prior to Iris, Brian led PwC's technology startup branch, New Ventures.
 At 23, and as one of the youngest managers at PwC, he developed a customized derivative trading tool for large clients like Bank of America and Cargill, with a specialized focus on security and reporting.
 His love for the stock market and his experience with difficulties talking about investing in a transparent way with his family and friends led him to found Iris.

 Chris Josephs, Growth: Chris holds a Bachelors degree in Finance and Marketing from Villanova University.
-After working in the finance industry out of college, he quit his job to pursue entrepreneurship.
-Chris founded a Sports Compression Company which he grew to X in sales.
+After working in the finance industry out of college, he quit his job to pursue entrepreneurship and founded a sports compression company.
 He is an expert in brand storytelling, building strategic partnerships, and leads Iris' growth initiatives.